TanerSaydam/BuildYourOwnCli/README.md

 # Build a CLI using Typescript

 ## Description
-You can create your own cli using this exmaple repo.
+You can create your own cli using this example repo.

 ## Installation
 ```ts